Real Estate News Exchange (RENX)

 Vancouver

-The Greater Vancouver Area office market saw its first quarter of negative absorption in the year, and the vacancy rate rose to 9.4 per cent.
+The Greater Vancouver Area office market saw its first quarter of negative absorption in the year and the vacancy rate rose to 9.4 per cent.
 This was buoyed by the fastest quarterly rate of increase in the last year with eight per cent growth in the headlease space.

 Unfinished, speculative office space has been slow to lease, with most new buildings having no pre-leasing completed at the time of delivery.
-However, Main Alley - M4 was a notable exception with 84 per cent of its footprint pre-leased in place, including the major tenant Animal Logic (acquired by Netflix) taking over 110,000 square feet which they are currently having custom finished.
+However, Main Alley - M4 was a notable exception with 84 per cent of its footprint pre-leased in place, including the major tenant Animal Logic (acquired by Netflix) taking over 110,000 square feet, which they are currently having custom finished.

 The Vancouver industrial market experienced a quiet summer for deal activity.
 Although the vacancy rate remained flat quarter-over-quarter, both availability and vacancy increased slightly in terms of the square footage.
-A higher share of this were sublease options replacing headlease options taken up through new leases completed.
-Several bulk or large headleases in the 75,000 to 125,000 square foot range were completed early in the quarter, while some bulk or large listings rolling over from Q2 to Q3 became vacant.
+A higher share of this reflected sublease options replacing headlease options.

-Q3 2024 saw the lowest quarterly new supply delivery in over two years, with just under 480,000 square feet of new industrial space entering the market.
 Construction activity has slowed down or has even been suspended in some cases this year as landlords still find it hard to secure financing or complete sufficient preleasing to justify projects.

 Montreal